Protein Powder Without Heavy Metals

 - ICP-MS (mass spectrometer)

-In terms of how heavy metals enter your body, studies have shown that over 90% of heavy metal poisoning (assuming you are a non-smoker and don't work in an industrial plant) comes from contaminated foods while the remaining small percentage from water or air pollutants.
+Studies show that over 90% of heavy metal poisoning (assuming you are a non-smoker and don't work in an industrial plant) comes from contaminated foods, while the remaining small percentage is from water or air pollutants.

 AGN Roots Grassfed Whey Protein contains the lowest heavy metal concentrations possible, due to the sustainable environment and farming practices (no chemicals, no pesticides, no fertilizers), manufacturing, and packaging.